 To enhance efficiency and lessen the environmental impact of the campus, the University contracted with an Energy Services Company (ESCO) to implement a campus-wide energy savings program through HVAC and lighting systems retrofits.
 The team from Chateau Energy Solutions partnered with the ESCO for the lighting portion of the contract after demonstrating a thorough understanding of the University’s expectations and standards.
 Because of the age and mixture of lighting systems, Chateau Energy Solutions had to engineer a customized lighting system producing maximum energy savings for the University.

 The campus library required Chateau Energy Solutions to engineer custom replacement fixtures.
 The end product was energy efficient fixtures, fitting with custom designed lenses less than three inches deep.
-These fixtures dramatically improved light levels and color rendering in the library while providing extra clearance.
+These fixtures dramatically improved light quality and color rendering in the library while providing extra clearance.

 The campus gymnasium also required some unique ideas, and Chateau Energy Solutions responded with custom new energy efficient lighting components, engineered to provide a perfect fit to the convex contour of the gymnasium ceiling.
 The primary solution used elsewhere was campus-wide retrofits using highly energy efficient fixtures for maximum efficiency, which produced greater energy savings.